 11. This project uses bright colors and patterns to highlight the letters of words or a phrase.
 You could easily adapt it for a family.
 How about using the names of family members?

-12 Kid’s Steam Lab has instructions for a simply collaborative picture made with paint.
+12 Kid’s Steam Lab has instructions for a simple collaborative picture made with paint.
 It would make a lovely gift for Mother’s Day or for grandparents.
-How to Create Family Picture with Paint

 RECYCLING MATERIALS TO MAKE ART

 13. Work together to make a collaborative paper roll tree from The Craft Train.